Author Compliance Tool

 • not for profit subject-based preprint servers or repositories

-Self-archiving of the submitted version is not subject to an embargo period.
+There is no embargo requirement for the submitted version, so the author can choose to self-archive at any point.
 We recommend including an acknowledgement of acceptance for publication and, following the final publication, authors may wish to include the following notice on the first page:

 "This is the pre-peer reviewed version of the following article: [FULL CITE], which has been published in final form at [Link to final article using the DOI].
 This article may be used for non-commercial purposes in accordance with Wiley Terms and Conditions for Use of Self-Archived Versions."

-The version posted may not be updated or replaced with the accepted version (except as provided below once the embargo period has ended) or the final published version (the Version of Record).
+The submitted version that was self-archived may not be updated or replaced with the accepted version (except as provided below once the embargo period has ended) or the final published version (the Version of Record).

-The accepted version of an article is the version that incorporates all amendments made during the peer review process, but prior to the final published version (the Version of Record, which includes; copy and stylistic edits, online and print formatting, citation and other linking, deposit in abstracting and indexing services, and the addition of bibliographic and other material.
+The accepted version of an article is the version that incorporates all amendments made during the peer review process, but prior to the final published version (also called the Version of Record), which includes copy and stylistic edits, online and print formatting, citation and other linking, deposit in abstracting and indexing services, and the addition of bibliographic and other material.

-Self-archiving of the accepted version is subject to an embargo period of 12-24 months.
+There is an embargo requirement of 12-24 months before self-archiving the accepted version of an article is allowed.
 The standard embargo period is 12 months for scientific, technical, medical, and psychology (STM) journals and 24 months for social science and humanities (SSH) journals following publication of the final article.
 Use our Author Compliance Tool to check the embargo period for individual journals or check their copyright policy on Wiley Online Library.

 The accepted version may be placed on: